dotnet/docs/docs/core/run-time-config/compilation.md

 ---
 title: Compilation config settings
-description: Learn about run-time settings for configuring how the JIT compiler works. ms.date: 11/27/2019 ms.topic: reference
+description: Learn about run-time settings that configure how the JIT compiler works for .NET Core apps. ms.date: 11/27/2019 ms.topic: reference
 ---